Elekekic/Elekekic/README.md

   <span> Hi !
 I'm Elena Kekic  </span>
 </h3>

-Passionate about learning new languages, both computer and natural, to broaden my opportunities <br> <a href='https://madebyelena.vercel.app/' target="_blank">Click here</a> to see my portfolio!
+Passionate about learning new languages, both computer and natural, to broaden my opportunities <br> 🚧 Portfolio is currently being updated! 🚧

 You can find me on <a href="https://www.linkedin.com/in/elena-kekic-" target="_blank">Linkedin</a> | <a href="http://discordapp.com/users/865697545552658502" target="_blank">Discord</a>